 Potential Drug Interactions

 Based on Trogarzo’s mechanism of action and pharmacokinetic profile, drug-drug interactions are not expected.
-No drug interaction studies have been conducted with Trogarzo.
+No formal drug interaction studies have been conducted with Trogarzo.

-TheraPatientSupport can assist with your private or government insurance coverage, including AIDS Drug Assistance Program (ADAP) and will also assist in applying any eligible co‑pay assistance.
-Thera Patient Support: (833) 23-THERA (833-238-4372), therapatientsupport.com.
+Thera Patient Support can assist with private or government insurance coverage, including AIDS Drug Assistance Program (ADAP), and will also assist in applying any eligible co‑pay assistance.
+Commercially insured patients may be eligible for co-pay assistance and may pay as little as $0.
+Call (833) 23-THERA (833-238-4372), or go to therapatientsupport.com.

-Activist Bridgette Picou says:
+Activist Bridgette Picou:

 Another newer drug in the HIV fight is Trogarzo.
 It’s fascinating to me the way it fights HIV.
 It binds to the cell, preventing virus entry by acting like the body’s own immune system.
 The use of this therapy is intended for someone with multi-drug resistance across drug classes.
 You will continue your current regimen while taking Trogarzo.
 Getting an infusion every two weeks is a commitment, so you will need to work with your health care team to figure out how best it works for you.
 Consider your tolerability to needles and infusions before starting.